Towards Scalable Insect Monitoring: Ultra-Lightweight CNNs as On-Device Triggers for Insect Camera Traps: Materials and Methods

-Given the small input sizes required by our models, rescaling large, high-resolution images posed challenges as this often results in a significant loss of subject detail.
-Datasets, such as Ecostack and Insect-Detect contain high-resolution imagery where the insect subjects occupy only a small portion of the full frame.
-Full-frame down-scaling strategies for these images are not practical for use with our models.
-Thus, to leverage their advantages, we preprocess each image by partitioning it into tiles, ensuring that the new resolution is a factor of $2^n$, where $n \in \mathbb{N}$, relative to the original resolution.
-For label conversion from bounding boxes to binary classification, we assign a label of \texttt{1} to a tiled image if it contains a bounding box covering more than 50\% of its area prior to tiling.
+Our models require small input sizes, making resizing a challenge.
+Ecostack and Insect-Detect feature high resolution images where insects occupy only a small portion of the frame, thus, simply downscaling them is impractical for our models as important subject details are lost (Figure S3).
+To address this, we preprocess these images by splitting them into a grid of "tiles", similar to a jigsaw puzzle, ensuring the tile's size is a factor of $2^n$, relative to the original image size (Figures S1 and S2 show tile examples).
+To convert their labels from bounding boxes to binary classification, we assign a label of \texttt{1} to a tiled image if it contains a bounding box with more than 50\% of its area prior to tiling within the tiled image.
 Images with no overlapping bounding boxes are labelled as \texttt{0}.
-In this process, all bounding boxes class labels are treated as the insect class, with the exception of the \texttt{shadow} class in the Insect-Detect dataset, which is treated as background.
-To achieve balance between the foreground and background classes a number of insect images are chosen and the background tiles are randomly sampled to equal this number or exhaust the number of unique background images.
+Images containing overlapping bounding boxes covering less than 50\% of the bounding box are not included in our dataset.
+Discarding these images encourages the model to focus on clear, complete insect examples, avoiding confusion from challenging cases with minimal insect content.
+A disadvantage of this approach is that the training data are made less various, this may reduce generalisation.
+A 50\% threshold is selected to balance these trade-offs.
+All bounding box class labels are treated as insect instances, except for the \texttt{shadow} class in Insect-Detect, which is treated as background.
+To balance the insect and background images, the required number of insect images (Table \ref{tab:data}) are selected, and background tiles are randomly sampled to match this number or exhaust those available.

-Table \ref{tab:data} shows the breakdown of images in our training and validation datasets.
-For the validation set, examples from each dataset source's respective validation set are used.
-A total of 135,451 images containing insects and 134,634 images containing backgrounds results in a train/validation ratio of 84\%/16\%.